tamersp25/docs/docs/engines/processing-modes/stream-processing/README.md

 Stream Engines process data in streams, where the stream is broken up into stream bytes.
 They operate out of a stateful queue, where the order of the data does matter.

+> The "stream" engine mode is identified as `EngineMode=Stream` in the GraphQL API

 ## Use Cases

 Stream engines are used when the engine wants to work directly on the raw stream of data or needs to store state.